... make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit. Matthew 28:19

 Also, probably, the site of Jordan crossings during the Exodus and by Elijah & Elisha.
 The river is, today, diminished by water extraction.

 The birth of Yochanan is recorded in Luke ch1, where we note that his father was a priest ministering in the Temple.
 So John was of the priestly line as well as being a child of special promise of God, as the one who would prepare the way for Messiah after the manner of Elijah.
-It is believed that John should have been High Priest at the time when he commenced his ministry in the Jordan wilderness, but the priesthood had become corrupt and had been bought by men with wealth and influence.
+It has been observed that John, being of Levitical descent would be a priest at that time were it not for his special commission in the Jordan wilderness

-After immersing Jesus, seeing the Spirit descend on him as a dove and hearing the voice from heaven, John was happy to recede into the background.
+God showed his approval of the event when the Holy Spirit descend on Jesus as a dove and there was a voice from heaven.
+After that John was happy to recede into the background.

-Baptism (Immersion ) was instituted or continued by Yeshua himself in one of His last commands to His followers.
+Baptism (Immersion) was instituted or continued by Jesus, Yeshua, himself in one parting instruction to His followers.
 This was for Jews and Gentiles who came to believe in the risen Jesus and join the early church. ( see Matt 28 v18-20

 In Acts 22 v14-16 it is said to Paul,